xumingming/storm-wiki/Transactional-topologies.md

 This logic and the strong ordering of transactions ensures that the count in the database will be accurate even if tuples are replayed.
 Credit for this trick of storing a transaction id in the database along with the value goes to the Kafka devs, particularly [this design document](http://incubator.apache.org/kafka/design.html).

 Furthermore, notice that the topology can safely update many sources of state in the same transaction and achieve exactly-once semantics.
 If there's a failure, any updates that already succeeded will skip on the retry, and any updates that failed will properly retry.
-For example, if you were processing a stream of tweeted urls, you could transactionally update a database that stores a tweet count for each url as well as a database that stores a tweet count for each domain.
+For example, if you were processing a stream of tweeted urls, you could update a database that stores a tweet count for each url as well as a database that stores a tweet count for each domain.

 There is a significant problem though with this design of processing one tuple at time.
 Having to wait for each tuple to be _completely processed_ before moving on to the next one is horribly inefficient.
 It entails a huge amount of database calls (at least one per tuple), and this design makes very little use of the parallelization capabilities of Storm.
 So it isn't very scalable.